 When Chris isn't performing, he is climbing around on roofs for Spectrum Infrared Services, or barely concealing being a huge nerd.

-Chris is represented by Docherty Talent Agency, he is also an (AEA) Equity Membership Candidate.
+Chris is represented by Docherty Talent Agency, he is also an (AEA) Equity Membership Candidate, and SAG Eligible.

 Download my resume here!